NixOS/nixpkgs/pkgs/build-support/kernel/copy-modules-closure/README.md

 # What?

-This program, when passed a set of kernel modules as arguments, computes the closure of these.
-It then copies all modules from that closure to a new location.
-That means that all modules that are required for the given ones to work will be contained in the generated closure.
+This program computes the closure of the linux kernel modules passed on the command line.
+It then copies all modules in that closure to a new location.
+That means that all modules that are required for the given ones to work will be contained in the generated output.
-It also copies required firmware and generates an "insmod-list" file, which records the modules in the closure.
+It also copies required firmware and generates an "insmod-list" file, which records all modules in the closure.

 # Why?